Know your Wood Stoves - Wood as a Fuel, Burning Wood to Safety Measures

 In order to reduce your creosote build up during the operational months in your airtight wood stoves burn a small but hot fire to burn freely for about 20 minutes every time you use it.
 What happens is that some of the condensed creosote is then revaporized and blown out of the flue.
 This also works well for open fireplaces, but only after they have been well cleaned by a chimney sweeper first.

-Buy Wood Stove Accessories from Plow and Hearth
+Buy some Wood Stove Accessories

 Click on any of the pictures to see the prices and details of each product.